umarus/etl-postgres-hadoop/README.md

  # 4. Next, we will extract data from the database, transform it into a CSV format, and load it into Hadoop
+     fromdb_tohadoop.py

+     The process in the script is broken down into three main stages:
+     Extracting data from PostgreSQL,
+     Transforming data into a CSV file,
+     and Loading the data into Hadoop HDFS.